Skip to main content

 Link click tracking

-Link clicks are tracked as self describing events.
+Link clicks are tracked as self describing events with the link_click schema.
 Each link click event captures the link’s href attribute.
 The event also has fields for the link’s id, classes, and target (where the linked document is opened, such as a new tab or new window).

 Link click events are automatically tracked once configured.